H. V. Evatt

-Early life
+Early life and education

 Evatt was born on 30 April 1894 at the Bank Hotel in East Maitland, New South Wales.
 He was the fifth of eight sons born to Jane Sophia (known as "Jeanie") and John Ashmore Hamilton Evatt; two of his older brothers died in infancy.
 On his father's side, Evatt was descended from an Anglo-Irish family with a history of military service – his paternal grandfather was Captain George Evatt of the 70th (Surrey) Regiment of Foot, while an uncle was Major-General Sir George Evatt.
 His father was born in Cawnpore (now Kanpur), India, but grew up in Dublin, Ireland.
 He arrived in Australia at the age of 16, and eventually settled in Morpeth, where in 1882 he married Jeanie Gray, the daughter of a marine engineer from Sydney.
 Evatt's maternal grandfather was born in Shoreditch, London, England, while his maternal grandmother was born in County Limerick, Ireland.
 His parents – both Anglicans – moved to East Maitland in 1885, where they managed the Hunter River Hotel until 1891 and then took over the smaller Bank Hotel.

 Evatt began his education at a local state school.
 His father suffered a protracted bout of ill health and died in October 1901, when his son was seven.
 The family stayed in Maitland for three more years, but eventually moved to Sydney to be closer to his mother's family, who lived on the North Shore.
 She bought a home in Milsons Point overlooking Sydney Harbour, within walking distance of her parents' home in Kirribilli.
 The house was later demolished to make way for the Sydney Harbour Bridge.
 Evatt was enrolled in the Fort Street Model School, located directly across the harbour on Observatory Hill.
 He attended the school from 1905 to 1911, in his final year serving as head prefect and captain of the cricket and rugby union teams.
 He finished second in the state senior examinations, and was dux of his school.

-University

 In 1912, Evatt began studying at the University of Sydney, where he was a resident of St Andrew's College.
-He graduated in 1919 with a Bachelor of Arts in Mathematics, Logic, Philosophy and English with (Triple) First-Class Honours and the University Medal in Philosophy in 1915, a Master of Arts in 1916, and a Bachelor of Laws with First-Class Honours and the University Medal in 1918.
-At university Evatt played cricket, rugby league football, hockey and baseball.
-He was also the Editor of Hermes, the annual student literary journal, was a Tutor at St Andrew's College, and the President of the University of Sydney Union from 1916–17.
-He graduated Legum Doctor (LLD) in 1924 from the University of Sydney with a thesis on the royal prerogative.
+He graduated in 1915 with a BA degree with first-class honours in English, Mathematics, and Philosophy, and received the University Medal.
+Evatt subsequently obtained an MA degree in 1917, and an LLB with first-class honours and again the University Medal in 1918 from the same university.
+At university, Evatt played cricket, rugby league football, hockey and baseball.
+He was also the Editor of Hermes, the annual student literary journal, was a Tutor at St Andrew's College, and the President of the University of Sydney Union from 1916 to 1917.
+With his thesis "Certain aspects of the royal prerogative", he was awarded an LLD degree from the University of Sydney in 1924.
 Evatt remained involved with the university after his graduation, staying on as the patron of the University Amateur Rugby League club.